regycloud/MessageMixer/README.md

 # MessageMixer
-A encode decode function that built on JavaScript.
+A encode decode program that built on JavaScript.
 I learn this on Codecademy.

 To run encode, type "node super-encoder.js encode" then input some words that you want to encode.